Overview of Short Manaslu Circuit Trek

 Tilje Village marks your final night on the trek with your guide and porters.
 Take time to relax, share stories, and enjoy a delicious meal together before the journey back.

-Return Journey after complete your manaslu circuit trek
+Return Journey after completing your Manaslu circuit trek

 Our Commitment to Your Adventure